What Does it Take to Be a Pest Control Worker?

 - Exterminator Helper

-In the United States, there were 78,900 jobs for Pest Control Worker in 2016.
+In 2016, there was an estimated number of 78,900 jobs in the United States for Pest Control Worker.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Pest Control Worker by 2026.
-Due to new job openings and attrition, there will be an average of 11,700 job openings in this field each year.
+There will be an estimated 11,700 positions for Pest Control Worker per year.

 The states with the most job growth for Pest Control Worker are Washington, Nevada, and Iowa.
 Watch out if you plan on working in Georgia, Alaska, or Ohio.
 These states have the worst job growth for this type of profession.